distribworks/dkron/docs/intro.md

 ## Dcron design

-Dcron is designed to do one task well, executing commands in given intervals, following the unix philosophy of doing one thing and doing it well, like the classic and battle tested cron unix service, with the given addition of being designed for the cloud era, removing single points of failure and clusters of any size are needed to execute scheduled tasks in a decentralized fashion.
+Dcron is designed to solve one problem well, executing commands in given intervals.
+Following the unix philosophy of doing one thing and doing it well (like the battle tested cron) but with the given addition of being designed for the cloud era, removing single points of failure in environments where scheduled jobs are need to be run in multiple servers.